 To increase brand awareness, investing in services such as PR and social media are a must to get your story out there to the right people.
 Including content marketing in the mix helps take this to the next level and there are a number of key reasons why.

 Firstly, regularly producing relevant and consistent search-optimised content, such as blog posts, videos and infographics, is a great way to make sure you’re popping up in relevant online queries.
-Intercom’s blog is a great place to start, as the company has a steady flow of quality content for its audience (230 articles in 2017 alone), all of which show off its services and are designed to be eye-catching and reader-friendly.
+Intercom’s blog is a good place to start, as the company has a steady flow of quality content for its audience (230 articles in 2017 alone), all of which show off its services and are designed to be eye-catching and reader-friendly.

 Secondly, a successful content marketing strategy is an incredibly effective way to position your brand as an expert in its field and develop the right associations.
 This is the discovery phase for new people to your brand, and you want to start building some authority.